digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/floating-rate-bond.rst

 The remaining steps (define a claim rule, claim the effect and settle the entitlements) are identical to the previous tutorial.

-Note that the lifecycling process above does not only work for floating coupon bonds, which have a reference rate as observable.
+Note that the lifecycling process above does not only work for floating rate bonds, which have a reference rate as observable.
 It also works for other instruments that depend on an underlying asset, for example: